cekkr/sandbox-verilog/examples/neural_activation_field/README.md

 - `sand_circuit_neighbor_mix` performs 3D weighted averaging with programmable
   self/planar/vertical gains plus a bias.
-- `sand_circuit_activation_micro_lut` applies a microcode-based activation that mirrors the streaming processing element.
+- `sand_circuit_activation_micro_lut` applies a microcode-based activation that mirrors the streaming processing element, using sampled softsign values that align with the Q8.8 hardware curve.
 - `sand_circuit_neuron_relu` turns the depth-collapsed response into a thresholded ReLU spike map.